Application Security Training

 Application Security Deep Dive

-A one-day security training course aimed at developers and development teams who are aware of the various security risks and want to act accordingly.
-You are familiar with the most common threats and possible solutions but would like to dive into the code and learn to think from a security perspective.
-That's what we do in this training.
-We go in-depth with the most important security issues in a hands-on, dynamic way.
+A one-day security training course aimed at developers and development teams who are aware of the various security risks and who want to act accordingly.
+You are familiar with the most common threats and possible solutions.
+We assume you can identify the vulnerabilities from the OWASP top 10 - if not, we recommend our Fundamentals training first.
+Now you want to dive deeper into the code to learn to think and act from a security perspective.

 • Security code-analyse: